DNF Command on Linux Examples and Usages

 #dnf repoquery --repo LocalRepo_BaseOS

-To list all installed packages and all packages available for installation from all enabled repositories, use the 'list' option.
+The list option displays all installed packages and all packages available for installation from all enabled repositories.

 #dnf list

-This command shows output in three columns: package name, package version, and the name of the repository it was installed from.
-If the package was installed at the time of RHEL installation, it will display @anaconda in the third column.
+This command shows output in three columns: package name, version, and the source repository name.
+If the package was installed during the RHEL installation, it will display @anaconda in the third column.

 To view a list of only installed packages, use the installed option with the list option.